-A Portage County judge has ruled there is enough evidence for a 32-year-old man accused of killing his stepfather with a baseball bat to head to trial.
+A 32-year-old man accused of killing his stepfather with a baseball bat is expected to undergo a competency exam.

 Andrew Pray is charged with 1st degree intentional homicide.
+Monday, he pleaded not guilty and not guilty by mental disease or defect.
 He remains behind bars on a $250,000 cash bond.

 On May 26, the Plover Police Department responded to a home on the 2800 block of Cedar Drive in Plover around 2 p.m. for the report of an assault.
 Inside they say they found Christopher Bonnstetter, 77, critically injured.
 When officers arrived on scene they found a neighbor and the suspect, Pray standing in a garage.
 According to court documents, Pray responded “no comment” when asked by an officer what happened.